-Screening of Jasmina Cibic’s video Down and Rebuild at the former Kopli folk house (Kopli 93), is part of the main exhibition of the contemporary art biennial Tallinn Photomonth Intensive Places at the Contemporary Art Museum of Estonia (EKKM).
+Screening of Jasmina Cibic’s video Tear Down and Rebuild at the former Kopli folk house (Kopli 93), is part of the main exhibition of the contemporary art biennial Tallinn Photomonth Intensive Places at the Contemporary Art Museum of Estonia (EKKM).
 The exhibition is curated by The Creative Association of Curators TOK / Anna Bitkina, Maria Veits.

 The venue can be visited during two periods: